googleapis/google-cloudevents/json/README.md

-# JSON Example Data
+# JSON Data

-The JSON files within this directory hiearchy represent test data for the schema in the repository.
+The JSON files within this directory hiearchy represent data for the schema in the repository.
 The directory structure matches that in the [proto](../proto) directory, namely the protobuf package hierarchy.